Single Father Financial Help: Government & Organizations

 Medical Benefits

-The Centers for Medicare & Medicaid Services provides many single fathers with the medical benefits needed to stay healthy to provide for their children.
+The Centers for Medicare & Medicaid Services provides many single fathers with the medical benefits needed to stay healthy and provide for their children.
 Eligibility for three programs hinges on their FPL percentage.

 1. Medicaid